Texas Nurse Fired Following Facebook Post About Patient’s Measles

 The hospital later edited their response to include that they did not share the same views as the nurse and that she did not represent the organization.

-According to Chron, the hospital has since released a statement that – after an investigation – the nurse was fired.
+According to Houston Chronicle, the hospital has since released a statement that – after an investigation – the nurse was fired.

 “We were made aware that one of our nurses posted protected health information regarding a patient on social media.
 We take these matters very seriously as the privacy and well-being of our patients is always a top priority.
 After an internal investigation, this individual is no longer with the organization.”